palikhov/CnM_5e_core/Deadly-Frontier-DMnPlayers-Guide.md

 You have advantage on the attack roll when you attack a creature from which you are hidden.
 Making an attack reveals your position, however.

-## Perception
+## Расширенное описание Perception. Отличие от Investigation

 As you move through a dungeon, walk along a forest trail, or search a sage's sanctum, you rely on your abilities to spot hidden clues, notice lurking monsters, find traps or secret doors, and avoid unpleasant surprises.
 The DM describes the scene to you, but sometimes you want your character to search for something that the DM might be omitting from the description.
 The perception rules help determine whether your character notices or can find a hidden object or creature.

-Noticing and Finding
+### Noticing and Finding

 Your Wisdom (Perception] check serves as a measure of your general awareness of your surroundings, whether you notice creatures lurking in ambush, hear the stealthy tread of an approaching assassin, or catch the telltale whiff of troglodyte in the air.